-Two significant mineralized zones are found on the property - the North Zone and the South Zone.
+Two significant mineralized zones containing magnetite (Fe3O4) are found on the property - the North Zone and the South Zone.
+Both zones contain VTM mineralization.

 The North Zone is identifiable in the field and through airborne magnetics over a strike length of approximately 4 km.
-It appears to be between 100 m and 300 m in thickness, forming a roughly tabular body that strikes east-west, is subvertical and extends to depths of at least 500 m based on drilling.
-The North Zone has been drilled over approximately 2.5 km of its strike length.
-Possible extensions to the North Zone could be found to the east, as well as down-dip.
+It forms two discrete segments - the main segment (North Zone Main), which is between 100 m and 300 m in thickness, forming a roughly tabular body that strikes approximately 2.8 km east-west, is subvertical and extends to depths of at least 500 m based on drilling, and an eastern extension (North Zone East) which appears to be slightly narrower (30-100 m in thickness), and strikes for approximately 1.5 km east-northeast.
+It is subvertical and extends to depth of at least 180 m based on drilling.
+The two segments are offset from one another, this offset is interpreted to be the result of a northwest striking left-lateral fault.
+The North Zone has been drilled over approximately 4 km of its strike length.